ethereum/pm/All Core Devs Meetings/Meeting 57.md

 **Hudson**: Anything else ??
 Awesome!
 We have one minute left and I think we'll wrap it up.
 We didn't come back to ProgPOW so I guess want to do that next week.
 Boris do we have a discussion on magicians about ProgPOW that is like a central one?

-**Borris**:  Lane cross posted that, yes.
+**Boris**: Lane cross posted that, yes.
 Action items and I think Tim's on the call taking notes as well, is mainly just point of contact and audit details.
 I don't think we need to discuss it again like if we want to have a call right now,  is there anyone who's saying,  you know progpower Over My Dead Body,  otherwise it's over to audit and we only need to bring it up again if there's an update from essentially the audit working group.
 Does that make sense?

 **Hudson**: That sounds good to me.
 Thanks so much Boris, you've close the issue.